jmd-dk/concept/doc/command_line_options.rst

 Other modes of building/running
 -------------------------------
-The following options change the mode in which CO\ *N*\ CEPT is built or run.
+The following options change the way that CO\ *N*\ CEPT is built or run.
-With the exception of the :ref:`\\\\-\\\\-local <local>` option, these are mostly useful for development.

-When invoking the ``concept`` script, the default behaviour is to check for changes in the source code since the last build, in which case the code is recompiled using the ``Makefile``.
+While the Python source code for CO\ *N*\ CEPT lives in the ``scr`` directory, default invocation of the ``concept`` script launches a job that runs off of a compiled build, placed in the ``build`` directory.
+If changes to the source is detected, the code is recompiled, updating the contents of ``build``.
 With the compiled code ready, the requested CO\ *N*\ CEPT run is performed.
 In addition, when working on a remote server/cluster (through SSH), rather than starting the run directly, it is submitted as a remote job.